 Table I-11.
-LSC553 learning outcomes (fall 2012 - summer 2014)
+LSC553 Student learning outcomes (fall 2012 - summer 2014)

-Knowledge of Application of communication Application of evaluation Proficiency in Proficiency in Average the philosophy and ethical skills in the criteria to the design of instructional retrieving information issues related provision of assess the tools from print and to the provision of information information services efficacy of sources digital resources services Services Sources resources 3 2.75 2.9 2.9 2.75 2.93 students' learning outcomes.
+Knowledge of the philosophy and ethical issues related to the provision of information services Application of communication skills in the provision of information services Application of evaluation criteria to assess the efficacy of sources Proficiency in the design of instructional tools Proficiency in retrieving information from print and digital resources Average 3 2.75 2.9 2.9 2.75 2.93 students' learning outcomes.
 Assessment data based on the evaluation rubric for this course's final project show that on a three-point scale (with "3" for exceeding expectation, "2" for meeting expectation, and "1" for performance below expectation), student average is 2.89 (see Table I-12)